albertobinetti/albertobinetti.github.io/content/workinprogress/blameocracy/index.md

 date: 2025-06-09
 tags: ["text-as-data", "narratives", "negative campaigning", "affective polarization", "voting"]
 author: ["Francesco Bilotta", "Alberto Binetti" ,"Giacomo Manferdini"]
-description: "This paper studies why and how much politicians rely on causal claims."
+description: "This paper studies why and how much politicians rely on causal claims, as well as how blame is more viral."
-summary: "This paper studies why and how much politicians rely on causal claims."
+summary: "This paper studies why and how much politicians rely on causal claims, as well as how blame is more viral."
 cover:
     image: "time_party_cs.png"
     alt: "The Evolution of Causal Tweets"